IACAT 2021: Call for papers is now open!

 Project on educational disadvantage due to the coronavirus

-Andreas Frey, Thomas Dreisörner and Christoph König have been granted start-up funding for educational disadvantage due to the coronavirus.
+Prof. Dr. Andreas Frey, Dr. Thomas Dreisörner and Dr. Christoph König have been granted start-up funding for educational disadvantage due to the coronavirus.
 The project “Identifying and reducing educational disadvantage due to the coronavirus (CoBi)” will be funded by the Goethe-Corona-Fund of the Goethe University Frankfurt.

 December 7th, 2020